The Cheapest Ticket Problem in Public Transport: Combined Fare Structures

-Real-world public transport fares are often very complex, and usually not only one but several different fare systems are implemented within the same linked transport system.
-Therefore, we have a look at combinations of two fare systems.
-As in real world tariff systems, tickets from both fare systems are available and a passenger can choose the cheapest available ticket.
-We start with the definition and some general properties before we discuss two cases of combined fare systems: the bounded distance tariff and a combination of a zone tariff and a short-distance tariff.
+Real-world public transport fares are often very complex, and usually not only one but several different fare structures are implemented within the same linked transport system.
+Therefore, we have a look at combinations of two fare structures both being available in the same geographical region.
+In this case, passengers choose the cheapest available tickets.
+We start with the definition of a combined fare structure and some general properties before we discuss two cases of combined fare structures: the bounded distance tariff and a combination of a zone tariff and a short-distance tariff.